Logo

 GIMP (Free Desktop Option)

-2. Scale it down: Image → Scale Image → set width to 480px
+2. Scale down: Image → Scale Image → set width to 480px

-ffmpeg gives you the most control and the best results.
-If you've never used it before, the official download page has installers for Windows, Mac, and Linux.
+ffmpeg gives you the best quality-to-size ratio.
+If you've never used it, the official download page has installers for Windows, Mac, and Linux.

 Resize to 480px wide: